AdobeDocs/experience-manager-cloud-service.en/help/assets/content-fragments/content-fragments-models.md

     * Edit the referenced fragment directly.
     * Create a new content fragment, based on the appropriate model
 * **JSON Object**
   * Allows the content fragment authors to enter JSON syntax into the corresponding elements of a fragment.
-The JSON will be passed through, and output as JSON in GraphQL.
+    * The JSON will be passed through, and output as JSON in GraphQL.
-  * Includes JSON syntax highlighting in the content fragment editor.
+    * Includes JSON syntax-highlighting, auto-complete and error-highlighting in the content fragment editor.

 ## Validation {#validation}